BrandonTur90/MechaCar_Statistical_Analysis/README.md

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-According to the data, the length of the vehicle, its ground clearance and intercept are statistically unlikely to randomly affect the linear model, meaning that they have a significant corelation to impact on MPG.
+According to the data, the length of the vehicle, its ground clearance and intercept are statistically unlikely to randomly affect the linear model, meaning that they have a significant correlation to impact on MPG.

 * Is the slope of the linear model considered to be zero?
 Why or why not?